glebArkhipov/moneysearch/README.md

 ## What is needed to make bot work

-`BankApiAdapter` has to be implemented in order to get notifications
+`BankApiAdapter` has to be implemented in order make the bot to work\
+The implementation has to contain fetching data from some bank service

-Also `.env` has to contain three values
+`.env` has to contain three values
 1) `BOT_TOKEN` - provided by Bot Father
 2) `BOT_NAME` - provided by Bot Father
 3) `ALLOWED_USERS` - list of users that are allowed to use the bot, values have to be separated by comma

+Then you can call `./start.sh` and the bot has to start working

 ## Example of interface